sharmaankit4292/BIProject/README.md

 # 📦 NexMart Data Assessment

 This project analyzes and improves the quality of product data from NexMart.
-The goal is to clean, validate, and assess product information to ensure it's optimized for internal operations for better decision making across various stakeholders like Sales, Product etc.
+The goal is to clean, validate, and assess product information to ensure it's optimized for internal operations for better decision making across various stakeholders like Sales, Product, etc.

 ## 🛠 What the Code Does